|Water||Food||Sanitation||Mosquitoes||Returning Home||Other Hazards|

 Water for Drinking and Cooking

 Safe drinking water includes bottled, boiled, or treated water.
-Your state or local health department can make specific recommendations for boiling or treating drinking water in your area.
+Your state health department can make specific recommendations for boiling or treating drinking water in your area.
 Here are some general rules concerning water for drinking and cooking:

 - Do not use contaminated water to wash dishes, brush your teeth, wash and prepare food, or make ice.